vs-adm/websms/README.md

       c.api_user     = 'your_user_name'
       c.api_password = 'your_api_password'
       c.client_id    = '' # optional.
 If set will be shown first.
-    end
+      c.alfanum_from = 'YourFrom' # optional.
+To set from if you are using it. end

 When you need to send sms call